A Stabilized Mixed Finite Element Method for Thin Plate Splines Based on Biorthogonal Systems: Finite element problem

-The finite element space is defined by affine maps $F_T$ from a reference $d$-cube or $d$-simplex $\hat{T}$ to a $d$-parallelotope or a $d$-simplex $T\in \cT_h$.
-Let $ \cQ (\hat T)$ be the space of multilinear polynomials in $\hat T$ if $\hat T$ is a reference $d$-cube or the space of linear polynomials in $\hat T$ if $\hat T$ is a reference $d$-simplex.
-Then the finite element space based on the mesh $\cT_h$ is defined as the space of continuous functions whose restrictions to an element $T$ are obtained by maps of multilinear or linear functions from the reference element; that is,
+The finite element space is defined by the affine map $F_T$ from the reference triangle or tetrahedron $\hat{T}$ to a physical triangle or tetrahedron $T\in \cT_h$.
+Let $ \hat\cL(\hat T)$ and $ \hat\cQ (\hat T)$ be spaces of linear and quadratic polynomials on $\hat T$, respectively.
+Then the finite element space based on the mesh $\cT_h$ is defined as the space of continuous functions whose restrictions to an element $T$ are obtained by an affine map from the reference element $\hat T$; that is,